866.936.7447 231.932.0411

 The court allowed service of the summons to an e-mail address Pine had used in a classified ad listing his house for sale.
 The court held that given the uncertainty about the success of the attempted "nailing and mailing" effort, and the fact that the Pine's attorneys wouldn't give a clear answer as to where Pine was living, alternative service by e-mail was appropriate.

 There is a lesson to be learned here.
 Virtually, every State has a law for alternative service of process.
-In technology cases, the out of State or out of Country party is fairly common.
+In technology and internet law cases, the out of State or out of Country party is fairly common.
 Don’t forget that you can go to your Judge and ask for alternative service by e-mail in order to make sure you don’t come up against a "lack of notice" defense.
 Most States also have rules which provide that actual notice, even if it is not notice otherwise provided under the rules, will defeat a motion to set aside of default judgment.
 So don’t forget to try serving a party by e-mail in addition to all the other methods.
-Click on the "return receipt" option or hire a verification service so you can prove to the Court that the e-mail was received and opened.
+Internet lawyers could further consider the "return receipt" option or hire a verification service so you can prove to the Court that the e-mail was received and opened.

 Just came across this guy - www.offinia.com - listing valid ways to get out of jury duty.
 It might be "unconstitutional" but it can't help to know!! ;-)